7 Myths About Social Networking for Business

 2. You need to be on every platform

 This couldn’t be further from the truth.
-Social networking for businesses is about quality rather than quantity.
+Social networking is about quality rather than quantity.
 Choose the platforms which best suit your business, your target audience, and your goals, and go from there.

 Choose three or four platforms which you want to focus on and create a solid, impactful presence on there.
 That is far more effective than having an account on every platform that you hardly set up and barely maintain.